 We can never be completely present at the creation.
 As history measures time, a century and a quarter is a relatively short time.
-Yet, it is long enough ago that we can never wholly recapture what it was like when, more than 125 years ago in 1868, the Tressler Orphans Home was founded.
+Yet, it is long enough ago that we can never wholly recapture what it was like when, in 1868, the Tressler Orphans Home was founded.